eda-ricercatore/admin-notes/skill-set/higher-end-roles/eda-ai-ml.md

 		* Working knowledge of online service architectures for connected/IOT systems
 		* Well versed in Secure Architecture and Design fundamentals
 		* 10 years: 10+ years of experience in the hardware data security industry
++ Chip Architecture Security Engineer
+	- Tenstorrent is leading the industry on cutting-edge AI technology, revolutionizing performance expectations, ease of use, and cost efficiency.
+With AI redefining the computing paradigm, solutions must evolve to unify innovations in software models, compilers, platforms, networking, and semiconductors.
+Our diverse team of technologists have developed a high performance RISC-V CPU from scratch, and share a passion for AI and a deep desire to build the best AI platform possible.
+We value collaboration, curiosity, and a commitment to solving hard problems.
+We are growing our team and looking for contributors of all seniorities.
+	- We are seeking a highly motivated and detail-oriented Hardware Security Architect to join our dynamic team.
+As a Hardware Security Architect, you will be responsible for designing, implementing, and maintaining security measures for our hardware systems.
+You will work closely with cross-functional teams to ensure the integrity and confidentiality of our hardware components, protecting against potential threats and vulnerabilities.
+This role is ideal for individuals with a strong background in hardware security and a passion for staying abreast of the latest advancements in the field.
+	- Developing and maintaining security protocols for a wide range of product lines.
+	- Defining security architecture and participate in design tasks.
+	- Bachelor’s degree in Electrical Engineering, Computer Engineering, or a related field.
+	- Demonstrated experience in hardware security design and implementation.
+	- Knowledge of cryptographic algorithms and protocols.
+	- Familiarity with security standards such as ISO 27001, Common Criteria, and FIPS.
+	- Proficiency in hardware description languages (HDL) such as Verilog or VHDL.
+	- Experience with security testing tools and methodologies.
+	- Strong analytical and problem-solving skills
+	- Excellent communication and collaboration skills.
+	- Master’s degree in Electrical Engineering, Computer Engineering, or a related field.
+	- Experience with hardware security modules (HSMs) and secure element integration.
+	- Compensation for all engineers at Tenstorrent ranges from $100k - $500k including base and variable compensation targets.
+Experience, skills, education, background and location all impact the actual offer made.